nrschlies/Config/README.md

 - 👋 Hi, I’m @nrschlies
 - 👀 I’m interested in Python and Lua
 - 🌱 I’m currently learning AWS and C, but I plan to focus mostly on python
-- 📫 How to reach me nrschlies@gmail.com
+- 📫 How to reach me nschliesman@sandiego.edu

 <!---
 nrschlies/nrschlies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.